-This is Garry Kasparov, the former World Chess Champion.
-Not only is he a Grand Master chess tactician, as a critic of Russian politics he is also a student of Vladimir Putin’s tactics.
+This is Garry Kasparov, a Grand Master and former World Chess Champion.
+Not only is he a master chess tactician, he is also a student of Vladimir Putin’s tactics.
 He knows Putin is a cagey, calculating, politically savvy, cold-blooded killer.
 He’s seen Putin’s enemies murdered – Alexander Litvinenko poisoned in London and opposition leader Boris Nemtsov shot four times in central Moscow days before the Russian election.

-Kasparov’s is only one voice, but it raises the question of whose voices are worth listening to in the divisive acrimonious debate surrounding Russian interference in the American election.
-We need to know the truth on both sides, the Russian and the American.
-How do we go about identifying, sorting, and selecting from all the voices vying for attention in order to get closer to the truth?
+Kasparov’s is only one voice, but it’s worth listening to.
+What other voices should we be listening to in the acrimonious debate surrounding Russian interference in the American election?
+We need to know the truth, the Russian truth and the American truth.
+How do we go about identifying, sorting, and selecting from all the voices vying for attention ?

 As America begins its investigation into the possible collusion of Trump campaigners with the Russian government to interfere in our election we need guidelines to help us evaluate the voices commenting on the case.